bazzlebream/dawn-of-everything/docs/dawn_of_everything_ch_2_wicked_liberty_notes.md

 	- **clever compromise between contradictory positions**:
 		- elements of indigenous critique
 			- agrees with Kandioaronk that Europeans atrocious creature
-			- property is root of the problem
+			- (critique of private property) property is root of the problem (i think G&W say something about this being developed through schismogenesis)
 		- biblical narrative of the Fall
 		- evolutionary states of material development
 	- BUT Rousseau can't imagine society being based on anything but property (his different from Kandiaronk)